Questions and answers on the SNB's balance sheet

 -

 In the last few years, the volume of the currency reserves has been largely determined by the implementation of the SNB's monetary policy.
-From 2009, foreign currency purchases played a key role in combating an excessive appreciation of the Swiss franc, which led to the creation of additional base money.
+From 2009, foreign currency purchases played an important role in combating an excessive appreciation of the Swiss franc, which led to the creation of additional base money.
 When foreign currency purchases are necessary, there is an increase in the foreign exchange reserves and therefore also in the currency reserves and the balance sheet total.
 In recent years up to and including 2021, foreign exchange purchases were necessary, at times on a large scale, which led to a manifold increase in the balance sheet total and the foreign exchange reserves.
-As a result, the growth in provisions for currency reserves, and consequently in the SNB's equity capital, has been unable to keep pace with the growth in the currency reserves.
-Owing to the change in the monetary situation, 2022 saw a return to net sales of foreign currencies.
+Owing to the change in the monetary situation, 2022 saw a return to net sales of foreign currencies, and the SNB continued with such sales to a greater extent in 2023.
+The SNB's balance sheet total therefore decreased in 2022 and 2023.

 -